MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceAccessReviewDefinition.md

 An instance represents a review for a specific resource (such as a particular group's members), during one occurrence (for example, March 2021) of a recurring review.
 To retrieve the instances of the access review series, use the list accessReviewInstance API.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgIdentityGovernanceAccessReviewDefinition](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgIdentityGovernanceAccessReviewDefinition?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)